gorums/generator-angular-2-crud/README.md

 # generator-angular-2-crud
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> This npm generate a CRUD for Angular 2 using a data model definition
+> This npm generate a CRUD for Angular 2 using a data model definition and best practices

 ## Installation